rashansmith/algorand-purestake-twilio-sms/README.md

 # Summary

-This sample java project uses the Twilio SMS api to allow users to interact with the Algorand Blockchain Purestake API.
+This sample SpringBoot Java project uses the Twilio SMS and Voice APIs to allow users to interact with the Algorand Blockchain Purestake API.
-Through text you are able to:
+Through text and a phone calls you are able to:
-- get the supply on MainNet/TestNet/BetaNet
+- get the supply on MainNet/TestNet/BetaNet through SMS and Voice
-- get the last round on MainNet/TestNet/BetaNet
+- get the last round on MainNet/TestNet/BetaNet through SMS and Voice

+This sample implementation can be expanded to many more features and interactions.

 ### Prerequisites: